 Alberta’s oldest outdoor shopping festival

-On June 3 and 4, 2016 Camrose will host the 59th annual Jaywalker’s Jamboree, a downtown festival with a focus on shopping.
-For two days, the streets of downtown will be closed to motorized vehicles as 50th street becomes an outdoor trade show and fair featuring fantastic deals from local businesses as well as guest vendors.
+From June 2 - 4, 2023, the streets of downtown will be closed to motorized vehicles as 50th street becomes an outdoor trade show and fair featuring fantastic deals from local businesses as well as guest vendors.
 It’s like a giant sidewalk sale, but it’s much more than that.

 “Jaywalker’s Jamboree hearkens back to the agricultural heritage of the city,” says Sharon Anderson, executive director of the Camrose Chamber of Commerce.
 “By the first weekend in June, farmers had their crops in and it was a time to celebrate.
 In the early days, you might have seen bags of sugar and flour at the sidewalk sale.
 These days you’ll find clothing and other items.”

 The Jamboree is a real boost for many downtown businesses.

 “It’s exciting to be part of it,” says Daryl Shillington, owner of Sole City Shoes.
 “I’ve been involved with Jaywalker’s since I was a boy.
 We usually have about a thousand pairs of shoes out on the sidewalk.
 For us it’s a chance to clear out stock and replenish it; for visitors it’s a chance to get some great deals.”